Table of Contents

 - Component-based CSS framework

 Both are great, but your choice may depend on your project style and team preferences.
-If you’re unsure which to use, check out our comparison: Tailwind vs Bootstrap.
+If you’re unsure which to use, see our comparison: Tailwind vs. Bootstrap.

 Sass (Syntactically Awesome Style Sheets)